richtabor/theme-docs/ava/readme.md

 ![][image-2]

 ## Selecting a Template
 When the page builder opens, you will be prompted to select a layout template to begin with.
-Starting with one a bundled tempalte is optional.
+Starting with one a bundled template is optional.

 There are two groups of templates: Ava Templates - which comprise of the various page layouts, and Ava Portfolio Templates - which are portfolio layouts.
 You can choose the templates to view at the top right dropdown selector:

 ![][image-3]

 ## Using Modules
 We’ve built quite a few custom modules that are packaged within Ava.
 You can use these modules to build out any web page as you see fit.
-Any modules can be placed on any page - giving you unlimited possibilies.
+Any modules can be placed on any page - giving you unlimited possibilities.

 ## Set Global Settings
 You can use Beaver Builder’s Global Settings to change default settings for whether rows are full width or fixed, and, if fixed width, the maximum width in pixels for the row.
 By setting the default row width and row content width settings, it means that every time you create a row, the row widths are initially set to those defaults.
 You are free to change individual row settings to something else.